linuxlawson/buddy/README.md

-Whole numbers only, doesn't do decimals.
+Whole numbers only, didn't bother with decimals.